Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-How close we are to everything we need!
+Different uses for food scraps, led to some discussions with families

 Helpful Report

 What are three words that describe the activities in this kit?
-Different, expanding ideas, engaging
+Design Evaluate Recipes

 How effective was the resource in fostering critical thinking about food waste issues?